 And remember oxybenzone, the chemical sunscreen ingredient that can cause issues in your body?
 Well, when it makes its way into the ocean, it can bleach the corals.
 Bad news for our sea-dwelling friends..

 Super Shield Sport Stick

 Let Babo Botanicals’ high-performing and convenient Super Shield Sport Stick come to the rescue!
-This 100% non-nano zinc sunblock provides broad-spectrum, SPF 50 protection, but it doesn’t stop there.
+This mineral zinc sunscreen provides broad-spectrum, SPF 50 protection, but it doesn’t stop there.

 It also moisturizes your skin at the same time with organic shea butter, avocado oil, and jojoba oil.
 Plus, it’s fragrance-free and hypoallergenic, making it great for sensitive skin and the little ones in your family, too.